About the MSc/PhD

 Yes.
 We look at applications in their entirety.
-Where there is a strong academic rationale, an application that falls short of the stated requirements may be re-viewed on a case–by-case basis by the Admissions Committee once the application deadline has passed.
+Where there is a strong academic rationale, an application that falls just short of the stated requirements may be reviewed on a case–by-case basis by the Admissions Committee once the application deadline has passed.

 Do I need to send official paper transcripts of my previous university records?

-After students receive an offer of admission, we will ask prospective students to submit official copies of their final transcripts.
+After students receive an offer of admission, we will ask them to submit official copies of their final transcripts.

-During the initial application process, we only require applicants to upload a copy of their documents.
+During the initial application process, we require applicants to upload only an unofficial copy of their documents.
 If made an offer, applicants are required to request official transcripts be sent to the University of Toronto, Department of Computer Science, directly from the issuing institution.
 Many applicants are currently enrolled in coursework at the application deadline.
-Admission decisions are made conditional upon receipt of final transcripts which should then show that the applicant has:
+Admission decisions are made conditional upon receipt of final transcripts which should then show: